syncfusion-content/wpf-docs/wpf/TabControl/Overview.md

 ---
 layout: post
-title: Overview of WPF TabControl | Syncfusion
+title: Overview of WPF TabControlExt | Syncfusion
-description: WPF TabControl provides a tab based navigation functionality.
+description: WPF TabControlExt provides a tab based navigation functionality.
 It provides close button for tabs, tab ordering, and editable tab headers.
 platform: wpf
-control: TabControl
+control: TabControlExt
 documentation: ug
 ---

 # Overview

 The [TabControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt.html) is similar to the dividers in a notebook or the labels in a file cabinet.
-By using TabControl, an application can define multiple pages for the same area of a window.
-TabControlExt contains the TabItemExt, which is used to define Tab Items for TabControlAdv.
+By using `TabControl`, an application can define multiple pages for the same area of a window. `TabControl` contains the [TabItemExt](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt.html), which is used to define Tab Items for `TabControl`.
 By clicking a tab item header, the data corresponding to that particular tab item will be displayed.

 ![Overview of TabControlExt control](Overview_images/overview.png)